 Protein syrup is an interesting recipe I’ve been making lately.
 It’s simply a mix of maple syrup and powdered peanut butter.
 I often add a touch of water to thin it out, especially when I use this protein syrup on pancakes.

 Maple syrup is tasty, but it doesn’t contain any protein or healthy fats.
 Adding powdered peanut butter to maple syrup makes for a more balanced sweet treat.
-This isn’t to say protein syrup is inherently healthy, but you will get more nutrition compared to maple syrup alone.
+This isn’t to say protein syrup is nutritionally poor, but you will get more nutrition compared to maple syrup alone.

 Vegan Banana Pancakes with Protein Syrup (Gluten Free)